CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 - *Leakage power:* Power dissipated in logic gates when they are not switching.
 Logic gates have finite resistance between power and ground even when they’re totally static!

 Below that first table is a breakdown into types of cells.
-In our FIR, we have a couple of sequential cells (delay chain flip-flops) but many more combinational cells (adder trees), hence it is reasonable that our power is dominated by combinational logic.
+In our FIR, we have a couple of sequential cells (delay chain flip-flops) but many more combinatorial cells (adder trees), hence it is reasonable that our power is dominated by combinatorial logic.

 ## Questions